nnooriuw/paintball_enviro_project/README.md

 Player 2 uses `LeftArrow` and `RightArrow` to move left and right, respectively.
 Player 2 uses `Shift` to fire bullets.
 ### Game Objective
 Players must fire paintball bullets at the opposing player.
-Incoming paintball bullets can either dodged by moving, or blown up by shooting the opposing players incoming bullets.
+Incoming paintball bullets can either dodged by moving, or destroyed by shooting the opposing players incoming bullets.
 Score is kept track by how many times a player's bullets collided with the opposing player model.

 ## Acknowledgements
 The goal of the Final Project is to utilize the [Enviro](https://github.com/klavinslab/enviro.git) repository made by Dr. Eric Klavins (University of Washington Department of Electrical and Computer Engineering Professor).
 ENVIRO is The multi-agent, multi-user, multi-everything simulator.
 Enviro also builds upon [Elma](https://github.com/klavinslab/elma.git), which is an event loop and process manager for embedded and reactive systems, also developed by Dr. Klavins.
+Paintball was built upon utilizing the Enviro examples provided by Dr. Klavins.